-5 Tall NBA Players Who Had Relatively Short Parents
+7 Tall NBA Players Who Had Relatively Short Parents

 1) Michael Jordan

 Michael Jordan is arguably the greatest NBA player of all time.
 However, the 6'6" former Chicago Bulls star did not come from a family of giants.
-In fact, none of his immediate family members were above 6 feet in height.
-His dad was no more than 5'9" and his mom was around 5'5".
+In fact, none of his immediate family members were above six feet in height.
+His dad was no more than 5'9", and his mom was around 5'5".
 It is not surprising that Jordan was not very tall during his early years.

-2) Jeremy Lin
+3) Jeremy Lin

 Jeremy Lin is one of the few Asian Americans to play in the NBA, and the first American of Chinese or Taiwanese descent to play in the league.
-Being of Asian descent, it is no surprise that both of his parents are under 6 feet tall.
+Being of Asian descent, it is no surprise that both of his parents are under six feet tall.
 His mom and dad both stand at 5'6".

 The former Golden State Warriors player has admitted that he used to blame his dad for being short.
 This was because he stood at only 5'3" when he was 15.
 Jeremy would eventually reach his adult height of 6'3" and has since apologised to his father.

 His maternal grandmother's family was tall, and her father was over 6'0".
 This may account for where Jeremy got his height from.
-He was very lucky to have inherited "tall" genes from that side of his family because his two brothers, Joseph and Josh Lin are below 6'0".
+He was very lucky to have inherited tall genes from that side of his family because his two brothers, Joseph, and Josh Lin, are below 6'0".
 His younger brother, Joseph Lin, is next tallest at around 5'11" and currently plays in Taiwan's Super Basketball League.

-3) Wilt Chamberlain
+5) Wilt Chamberlain

 Wilt Chamberlain is widely considered to be one of the greatest and most dominant players in NBA history.
 It is hard to believe that Wilt, who was 7'1", was conceived by parents who were of average height but that was the case.
 Wilt's dad, William Chamberlain, was only 5'8".
 His mom, Olivia Ruth Johnson, stood at 5'9".

 Olivia Johnson used to tell young Wilt stories of her grandfather who was a farmer and stood at around 7'0".
 This might explain where Wilt got his unusual height from.
-The family had "tall" genes because one of his brothers, Wilbert Chamberlain, also grew to 6'5".
+The family had tall genes because one of his brothers, Wilbert Chamberlain, also grew to 6'5".

 Despite his overall dominance, Wilt was very terrible at free-throw shooting.
 During his career, he missed 5,805 free throws.
-He used to dunk his free throws and the NCAA and NBA banned crossing the foul line during a shot because of him.
+He used to dunk his free throws, and the NCAA and NBA banned crossing the foul line during a shot because of him.
 Amazingly, he never fouled out of an NBA game.

-4) Moses Malone
+6) Moses Malone

 Moses Malone is regarded as the greatest offensive rebounder of all time.
-The three time NBA Most Valuable Player who stood at 6'10" had a dad who was only 5'6".
+The three-time NBA Most Valuable Player who stood at 6'10" had a dad who was only 5'6".
 His mom stood at a mere 5'2".

 He had reached his full height when he was 19 and was one of the most sought-after college basketball prospects in history.
 He became the first player to enter professional basketball directly from high school.

-5) Gheorghe Dumitru Mureșan
+7) Gheorghe Dumitru Mureșan

 Gheorghe Dumitru Mureșan is one of the two tallest players in NBA history.
-The other is Manute Bol and they both stood at 7'7".
-He is the tallest man in Romania and the second tallest person in the European Union.
-Gheorghe did not get his height from his parents.
-His dad is 5'9" and his mom is 5'7".
+The other is Manute Bol, and they both stood at 7'7".
+Mureșan is the tallest man in Romania and is currently the tallest living person in the European Union after the death of Game of Thrones star Neil Fingleton.

 The former Washington Bullets and New Jersey Nets player didn't start playing basketball until he was 14.
 He enjoyed playing soccer and was encouraged to try out basketball because he stood at almost 7'0" at that age.
 His career was unfortunately derailed by injuries.

 Gheorghe is married to a Romanian lady called Liliane who stands at 6'1".
 They have two sons, George and Victor, who also have a love for basketball.
 His older son George is already 6'8" at 16.
-His younger son Victor who is only 13 is the same height as his mom Liliane.
+His younger son Victor, who is only 13, is the same height as his mom Liliane.

 Are these the only NBA players who had short parents?
 I highly doubt so.
 If you know of any other players, please let me know in the comments section below.